 Disadvantages of the Pomodoro Technique

-Not ideal for deep work: Tasks that require more than 2 hours of focus are affected by breaks.
+It is not ideal for deep work: tasks that require more than 2 hours of focus are affected by the breaks.

 How Time Blocking Works